HL7/fhir-mdi-ig/input/pagecontent/best_practices.md

 This MDI specification is designed to be flexible to accommodate a variety of systems, recognizing that information management systems used for assembling MDI data vary widely by state, jurisdiction, and agency.
 This means that many data concepts have few requirements but many “must support” designations.
 This section provides best practice recommendations on how to address select concepts.

 ### Decedent
-This MDI implementation guide uses the US Core Patient for the decedent subject of:
+This MDI IG uses the US Core Patient for the decedent subject of:
 * Composition - MDI to EDRS and the profiles referenced in its section entries
 * DiagnosticReport - Toxicology Lab Result to MDI and the profiles referenced for its specimens and results